 Hippopotamus (1970) Robbert Jan F. Donker

 Hippos live in central and southern Africa and live to be about forty years old.
-The stone hippopotamus on Afrikaanderplein has also had its best years after more than forty years.
-As with real hippos, its skin turns out to be the most vulnerable.
+After more than forty years, the stone hippo on the Afrikaanderplein has also had its best years.
+Just like with real hippos, its skin appears to be the most fragile.
 Here in Rotterdam not because of the risk of dehydration, but because of graffiti and algae.
 Another ailment is that the statue has been stripped of its teeth by vandals over the years.
-Yet it can still be seen how this cheerful image is adorned by decorative lines on its neck and floral motifs on the back.
+Yet you can still see how this cheerful statue is adorned by decorative lines in its neck and floral motifs on the back.
 The eyes are not shown in the stone.
-The statue is made of sand-lime brick from France.
-Incidentally, it was already decided upon completion in 1970 that the image may deteriorate in its aging process.
+The statue is made of sand-lime stone from France.
+Incidentally, when it was completed in 1970 by the artist Robbert Jan F. Donker, it was already decided that the statue may perish in its aging process.

 Robbert Jan Donker (Amsterdam, 1943 - Rotterdam, 2016) studied at the Academy of Visual Arts in Rotterdam from 1960 to 1965.
 These years turned him into a 'native Rotterdammer' with a great fondness for the Kralingen district.
 The work of sculptor Donker is characterized by the creation of human figures, reliefs and especially animal figures in bronze and stone.